rfonod/geo-trax/README.md

 1. **Vehicle Detection**: Utilizes a pre-trained YOLOv8 model to detect vehicles (cars, buses, trucks, and motorcycles) in the video frames.
 2. **Vehicle Tracking**: Implements a selected tracking algorithm to follow detected vehicles, ensuring robust trajectory data and continuity across frames.
 3. **Trajectory Stabilization**: Corrects for unintentional drone movement by aligning trajectories to a reference frame, using bounding boxes of detected vehicles to enhance stability.
-Leverages the [stabilo](https://github.com/rfonod/stabilo) 🚀 library, fine-tuned by [stabilo-optimize](https://github.com/rfonod/stabilo-optimize), to achieve reliable, consistent stabilization.
+Leverages the [stabilo](https://github.com/rfonod/stabilo) 🌀 library, fine-tuned by [stabilo-optimize](https://github.com/rfonod/stabilo-optimize) 🎯, to achieve reliable, consistent stabilization.
 4. **Georeferencing**: Maps stabilized trajectories to real-world coordinates using an orthophoto and image registration technique.
 5. **Dataset Creation**: Compiles trajectory and related metadata (e.g., velocity, acceleration, dimension estimates) into a structured dataset.
 6. **Visualization Tools**: Visualizes extracted trajectories, overlays paths on video frames, and generates plots for traffic data analysis.
-7. **Auxiliary Tools (👷🏼)**: Data wrangling, analysis, and model training scripts/tools will be provided in future releases to support dataset preparation, advanced analytics, and custom model development.
+7. **Auxiliary Tools**: Data wrangling, analysis, and model training scripts/tools provided to support dataset preparation, advanced analytics, and custom model development.
 8. **Customization and Configuration**: Flexible configuration options to adjust pipeline settings, including detection/tracking parameters, stabilization methods, and visualization modes.

 > **Note:** This is a preliminary version of the pipeline.
 Some functionalities, especially auxiliary tools for data wrangling, analysis, and model training, are under development (👷🏼) and will be included in future releases.